abnatal/botobot/telegram/README.md

 ```
 The __TELEGRAM_TOKEN__ parameter is the access token of your telegram bot.

 The __BOTOBOT_API_WEBHOOK__ is the URL of the BotoBot API.
-Please notice that it points to the __botobot_api__ host, which is the default configuration for our docker-compose setup.
-If you want to run it as a standalone app, change this address (usually "http://127.0.0.1:5000/" for development environments).
+Please note that it points to the __botobot_api__ host, which is the default configuration for our docker-compose setup.
+If you want to run it as a standalone app, change this address (usually http://127.0.0.1:5000/ for development environments).

 ### Install python dependencies
 ```